-The Institutional Review Board will be composed of eight faculty members, one member of the community, the Associate Vice President for Academic Affairs, and one upper-division student.
+The Institutional Review Board will be composed of eight faculty members, one member of the community, the Vice President for Academic Affairs (or designee), and one upper-division student.
 The appointments will be for three years.
-The Faculty Senate will appoint two faculty member from the School of Business, two faculty members from the School of Education and Behavioral Sciences, and four faculty members from the School of Arts and Sciences, such that there is not more than one member from a given academic department (if not possible - not more than one member from a given academic department (if not possible - not more than one member from an academic major program).
+The Faculty Senate will appoint two faculty member from the John Massey School of Business, two faculty members from the School of Education and Behavioral Sciences, and four faculty members from the School of Arts and Sciences, such that there is not more than one member from a given academic department (if not possible - not more than one member from an academic major program).
 To allow for continuity of committee functioning, the chair must have at least one year's experience on the Institutional Review Board.
-The community members will be solicited by the Institutional Review Board for membership in the committee.
+The community member will be solicited by the Institutional Review Board for membership in the committee.
 The community members will serve for one year.
 Service may be renewed for another year by mutual agreement of the committee and the community member.
-The Associate Vice President for Academic Affairs will be an ex officio member of the committee.
+The VPAA (or designee) will be an ex officio member of the committee.
 The upper-division student member will be appointed annually by the Student Senate and approved by the President.